-Purchased inventories are valued at the cost of products purchased as determined by the first-in, first-out method, and consist of food products purchased by the Food Bank and related to both grant and nongrant funded purchases.
+Inventory - Purchased inventories are valued at the cost of products purchased as determined by the first-in, firstout method, and consist of food products purchased by the Food Bank and related to both grant and nongrant funded purchases.
 Purchased inventory is expensed when the food is distributed.
 The Food Bank receives, sorts, stores, and distributes donated commodities from various sources and the USDA commodities program.

+The Food Bank relies on donated inventories.
 Donated inventories consist primarily of canned goods, produce and durable household goods.
-Donated inventories are valued at the weighted-average wholesale value of one pound of donated product based on the national perpound price as proved by the most recent Feeding America Product Valuation Survey.
-Feeding America, the national food bank network which sets the standards for fiscal operations of food banks, valued USDA commodities at \$1.53 per pound and non-USDA commodities at \$1.92 per pound for the year ended June 30, 2022.
-Feeding America valued USDA commodities at \$1.70 per pound and non-USDA commodities at \$1.79 per pound for the year ended June 30, 2021.
+Donated inventories are valued at the weighted-average wholesale value of one pound of donated product based on the national per-pound price as proved by the most recent Feeding America Product Valuation Survey.
+Feeding America, the national food bank network that sets the standards for fiscal operations of food banks, valued USDA commodities at \$1.57 per pound and non-USDA commodities at \$1.93 per pound for the year ended June 30, 2023.
+Feeding America valued USDA commodities at \$1.57 per pound and non-USDA commodities at \$1.92 per pound for the year ended June 30, 2022.
 The Food Bank recognizes donated inventories as revenue in the statements of activities and changes in net assets.
 Donated inventories are recognized as expenses when distributed.

-The donated commodities distributed includes spoilage and shrinkage for the years ended June 30, 2022 and 2021 of \$814,791 and \$3,511,838, respectively for non-USDA items.
-There was \$0 and \$3,406 shrinkage for USDA items for the years ended June 30, 2022 and 2021, respectively.
-The total spoilage and shrinkage represents 1% and 4% of the total costs and pounds of food distributed in fiscal years ended June 30, 2022 and June 30, 2021, respectively.
+The donated commodities distributed includes spoilage and shrinkage for the years ended June 30, 2023 and 2022, of \$1,809,420 and \$814,791, respectively for non-USDA items.
+There was \$12,584 and \$0 shrinkage for USDA items for the years ended June 30, 2023 and 2022, respectively.
+The total spoilage and shrinkage represents 2.6% and 1% of the total costs and pounds of food distributed in fiscal years ended June 30, 2023 and 2022, respectively.